 CREATE TABLE SYS_CODES_USED (CODE_TYPE VARCHAR(25) NOT NULL, CODE VARCHAR(25) NOT NULL, CODE_ID SMALLINT NOT NULL) ;

 ALTER TABLE SYS_CODES_USED ADD CONSTRAINT SYS_CODES_USED_PK PRIMARY KEY(CODE_TYPE,CODE) ;

 CREATE UNIQUE INDEX SYS_CODES_USED_SK ON SYS_CODES_USED(CODE_TYPE, CODE_ID) ;

 These SQL scripts may be combined in order to do a full upgrade of the entity repository database.

 The g2dbupgrade utility, available in <project_path>/bin, is used to compute full database update scripts; even when crossing several versions or using multiple database types.

 g2dbupgrade -c <INI file> -o <outputDirectory>

 With example parameters:

-g2dbupgrade is capable of performing the database updates itself - in addition to creating the script(s) - with the -a argument.
-However, this action is not recommended and we advise creating and reviewing the scripts with your DBA to gauge the specific operational impact any changes might have.
+g2dbupgrade is capable of performing the database updates itself with the -a argument and omitting the -o argument.
+However, this action is not recommended in production and we advise creating and reviewing the scripts with your DBA to gauge the specific operational impact any changes might have.

-Moreover, always test any updates and changes in a non-production system before implementing in production!
+Moreover, always test any updates and changes in a non-production system before implementing them in production!